UMAprotocol/docs/docs/build-walkthrough/emp-interface.md

 ### `createLiquidation`

 Anyone can call `createLiquidation` to attempt a liquidation against a sponsor's position.
-This method takes the following parameters:
+This method accepts the following parameters:
-- `sponsor (address)`:
+- `sponsor (address)`
-- `minCollateralPerToken`:
+- `minCollateralPerToken`
-- `maxCollateralPerToken`:
+- `maxCollateralPerToken`
-- `maxTokensToLiquidate`:
+- `maxTokensToLiquidate`
-- `deadline`:
+- `deadline`

 When calling this method, the caller must pay the final fee and the amount of tokens specified in `maxTokensToLiquidate`.
 The final fee is fixed  by the DVM for each type of supported collateral,